CU-DBMI/mends-on-fhir/README.md

 </ul>
 3. Evoke the Whistle JSON-to-JSON transformation engine, read the Whistle transformation rules and OMOP-to-FHIR concept maps and create FHIR R4 US Core IG (mostly) compliant R4 FHIR Bundle resources.
 <ul>
-Whistle is a domain-specific functioanl JSON-to-JSON tranformation language with functions tailored to supporting healthcare data transformation written in Golang.
-The original proof-of-concept code was developed by Google and if found at [https://github.com/GoogleCloudPlatform/healthcare-data-harmonization](https://github.com/GoogleCloudPlatform/healthcare-data-harmonization).
-This repo is not longer supported.
-Our clone and updates can be found at [NEED WHISTLE REPO].
+Whistle is a domain-specific functional JSON-to-JSON transformation language with functions tailored to supporting healthcare data transformation written in Golang.
+The original proof-of-concept code was developed by Google and if found at <a href="https://github.com/GoogleCloudPlatform/healthcare-data-harmonization">https://github.com/GoogleCloudPlatform/healthcare-data-harmonization</a>.
+This repo is no longer supported.
+Our fork and updates can be found at <a href="https://github.com/CU-DBMI/healthcare-data-harmonization">https://github.com/CU-DBMI/healthcare-data-harmonization</a>.
 Extensive documentation on the Whistle language functions and a tutorial can be found at these locations.
 </ul>
 <ul>
 The Whistle Docker image (convert service) expects three mounted directories: